 Kerim Yildiz is Director of DPI.
-He is an expert in conflict resolution, peace building, International Human Rights law and minority rights, and has written extensively on international Human Rights mechanisms and International Humanitarian Law.
-Kerim is the recipient of a number of awards, including from the Lawyers Committee for Human Rights for his services to protect human rights and promote the rule of law in 1996, the Sigrid Rausing Trust's Human Rights award for Leadership in Indigenous and Minority Rights in 2005, and the Gruber Prize for Justice in 2011.
+He is an expert in international human rights law and minority rights, and is the recipient of a number of awards, including from the Lawyers Committee for Human Rights for his services to protect human rights and promote the rule of law in 1996, the Sigrid Rausing Trust's Human Rights award for Leadership in Indigenous and Minority Rights in 2005, and the Gruber Prize for Justice in 2011.
+Kerim has written extensively on human rights and international law, and his work has been published internationally.

-DPI Board of Directors
+DPI Board Members:

-Nicholas Stewart QC
+Nicholas Stewart QC (Chair)

-Chair

-Barrister and Deputy High Court Judge (Chancery and Queen's Bench Divisions), United Kingdom.
+Barrister and Deputy High Court Judge (Chancery and Queen's Bench Divisions), United Kingdom .
 Former Chair of the Bar Human Rights Committee of England and Wales and Former President of Union Internationale des Avocats.